divo/city_wiki/Plan.md

 - [ ] Cleanup all the descriptions using LLM

 Next is finding OSM ids.
 I need to lookup how to do that using local archive, else it will get very expensive.
 What was that archive?
 Where do I get it and how do I interact with it?

+The archive is a PBF file.
+PBF files are Geofabrik databases and can be obtained from [Geofabrik](https://download.geofabrik.de/).
+To execute the ODM ID task, pass the PBF file as an arg: { "pbf_file": "./pbf/greater-london-latest.osm.pbf" }
+Test a ODM id is correct by taking the "node/<int_id>" and using https://www.openstreetmap.org/node/<int_id>
+Currently very broken, wrong by hundreds of miles. -> Ok, it was the wrong coordinate system Now creating the prefect workflow.
+Claude wrote a lot of code in one go.
+Use absolute paths for the PBF file.